Pubic lice/crabs... get them off me!

 I have recently discovered that I have what appear to be crabs in my pubic hair.
 They are itchy and annoying and appear to be laying eggs.
 How do I get rid of them?

-Successful treatment includes shampooing infected areas with suds containing the insecticides malathion or carbaryl (available over-the-counter at drug stores), and washing clothes and bedding in water that is at least 140 degrees Fahrenheit (60 degrees Celsius... hot water cycle) for 20 minutes.
-Most products recommend a repeat treatment in 7 days to ensure any eggs that hatched since the first treatment will be destroyed.
+Successful treatment includes using lice-killing lotion containing one percent permethrin or a mousse containing pyrethrins and piperonyl butoxide (available over-the-counter at drug stores) on affected areas of the body, and washing clothes and bedding in hot water that is at least 130 degrees Fahrenheit and drying in the hot dryer cycle.
+Most products recommend a repeat treatment in seven days to ensure any eggs that hatched since the first treatment will be destroyed.
 You may want to consider selecting a product that is labeled for killing both lice and eggs.
-If you have sexual partners, they should also de-louse.
+If you have sexual partner(s), they should also de-louse.
 Finally, it's not a bad idea to refrain from sexual activity or sharing clothes, towels, etc. until treatment is complete.
-The good news, treatment usually works quickly.
-If this approach does not solve the problem for you and/or your partners, consider making an appointment to see a health care provider.
-Students at Columbia can schedule an appointment at Primary Care Medical Services by logging on to Open Communicator or by calling x4-2284.
+The good news is that treatment usually works quickly.
+If this approach does not solve the problem for you and/or your partner(s), consider contacting a health care provider for additional advice.